TheCaduceus/WARP-UNLIMITED-ADVANCED/README.md

   1.HEROKU_API_KEY - Enter your Heroku API Key as value.<br>
   2.HEROKU_APP_NAME - A unique app name in small letters only.<br>
   3.HEROKU_EMAIL - Your Heroku Email ID.<br>
-  4.warp_id - Enter your warp ID.
-Keep the Variable name in small letters only "warp_id" otherwise heroku will confuse.<br>
+  4.WARP_ID - Enter your WARP/WARP+ ID.
+In capital only!<br>
+  5.SEND_LOG - If you want to receive info about your deployed script like script working?,amount of data generated or number of failed attempts.
+0 for No and 1 for Yes.<br>
+  6.BOT_TOKEN: Enter BOT API TOKEN from Bot father which will send you the log in your channel or group.
+Bot must be admin in specific channel or group to send log.
+Required if SEND_LOG is 1.<br>
+  7.CHANNEL_ID: Enter Channel/Group ID (Channel/Group must be Public) with @ in which you want log to be send.
+Like @example or @mychannel.
   </b></p>
   <img src="Img/2.1.png">
+<h4><b>4.If you want! then at place of creating secrets of SEND_LOG, BOT_TOKEN and CHANNEL_ID.
+Just write their values in the config.env file given in the repository and directly deploy it by just providing HEROKU_API_KEY, HEROKU_APP_NAME and HEROKU_EMAIL.</b></h4>
-<h4><b>4.Go to Actions Tab then click "Deploy on Heroku" and "Run Workflow".
+<h4><b>5.Go to Actions Tab then click "Deploy on Heroku" and "Run Workflow".
 Now it will be automatically got deployed on given Heroku Account!😉</b></h4>
 <img src="Img/2.2.png">
 <h4><b>5.It will take maximum 10 Seconds to start the Workflow and minimum 1-2 Minutes to get deployed!</b></h4>
 <h2><b>📲 Host on Mobile Phone</b></h2>